A Struts 2, Spring, and Hibernate Example Application

 The example application was created using Eclipse 3.5 with the Maven 2 plugin.
 The JDK used was JVM 1.6 on the Mac.
 The application uses Maven to manage its Jar dependencies.
 Please note the example application is partially based on one of the Hibernate examples provided in Cameron McKenzie's excellent Hibernate Made Easy book.

-The application uses an in-memory database (HSQL) that is setup by the Spring applicationContext.xml class.
+The application uses an in-memory database (HSQL) that is setup by the Spring applicationContext.xml and the TestDataSourceFactory class.
 See files schema.sql and test-data.sql in src/main/resources for the schema created during the application's startup and the initial records inserted into the table's database.
-Using the in-memory database means there is no need to setup and run a separate database server for the example application.
+Using the in-memory database and the TestDataSourceFactory class means there is no need to setup and run a separate database server for the example application.

 You can import this project into Eclipse by using Eclipse's File - Import feature.
 In the project's root folder is a README.txt file that explains how to run the application.